 Sub-Committee on Accreditation

 The Finance Committee comprises 4 members from A Status Institutions appointed by each of the four regional networks.
 Members of the Committee shall serve a term of 3 years, renewable once.
 The Members of the Committee selects from amongst their membership a Chair, to be appointed on a rotational basis by region.
 The Chairperson serves a term of 3 years from date of appointment.
-The current Chair, ad interim, is the NHRI of India.
-Other members are:
+The current Chair is the NHRI of India.

-– Europe (Equality and Human Rights Commissions of the UK).
+– Europe (Equality and Human Rights Commissions of Great Britain).